Mapei (cycling team): History

 While started in 1993 (taking the Eldor-Viner team midseason), the Mapei team already became an international top team one year later when it merged with the Spanish Clas-Cajastur for the 1994 season.
 Clas had been a cycling sponsor since the 1988 Clas-Razesa team, led by José Manuel Fuente Lavandera.
 Among the Clas-riders who joined the Italian Mapei team were Fernando Escartín, Abraham Olano and, most prominently, Swiss top rider Tony Rominger.
 Other newly signed riders included Franco Ballerini, Gianluca Bortolami, Andrea Tafi and Mauro Gianetti, forming a Spanish-Italian top team with two strong Swiss riders as well.

 Already in 1995, Clas stopped sponsoring, being replaced by GB.
 GB had previously sponsored the Italian MG–Maglificio team, which has had success in the early nineties in part due to a Flemish influence.
 Along with the new sponsor came team manager Patrick Lefevere and top rider Johan Museeuw, marking the beginning of the Belgian influence of the successful Mapei team in the following years, although the team would always have some strong Spanish riders.
 Another new rider in 1995 was Frank Vandenbroucke, who joined from the Lotto team.

-In the remainder of the 1990s Mapei would celebrate many major successes, usually in the one-day classics.